YannickKae/DIY-ETF-Investing/README.md

 \text{Equity Allocation} = \frac{100 - \text{Age}}{100}
 $$

-In a more professional context, determining the appropriate portfolio volatility involves a multifactorial optimization problem that includes long-term liabilities, short-term liquidity needs, investment horizon, risk constraints, and personal utility functions.
+In a more professional context, determining the appropriate equity allocation involves a multifactorial optimization problem that includes long-term liabilities, short-term liquidity needs, risk constraints, and personal utility functions.
 As mentioned above, this is a heuristic for DIY investors.

 ### Level 2 Allocation